 How Much Water Do We Use?

-If you want to save water through a water management system, you may be asking yourself: how much water does my commercial building use?
+If you want to save water through a flood management system, you may be asking yourself: how much water does my commercial building use?
 How about my home?

-Here are a few water usage facts that may shed some light onto this question.
+Here are a few usage facts that may shed some light onto this question.

 Water Usage in Commercial Buildings